How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Application

 Over the 5 years of observations, the mean trajectory estimated using the linear mixed effect model (top panel, dashed line) is rather flat.
 However, there are some sudden changes that are captured by the periodogram (central panel).
 In correspondence to the stronger power spectrum areas, the filtering captures some changes in the interval 181–365 days and between 15 and 90 days.

 Both the landmark model with the continuous covariates representing the short-term changes and the one with the corresponding categorical ones were fitted.
-The one with the categorical variables had the lowest AIC and it therefore its results are reported in Table \ref{table8}.
+The one with the categorical variables had the lowest AIC and therefore its results are reported in Table \ref{table8}.

-As in the previous model, the mean value of potassium estimated through the linear mixed model does not appear to be significantly associated with the risk of death.
-On the other hand, the presence of short-term oscillations up to the period (180-365] days have an impact on the risk of death.
-Therefore, the history of the longitudinal process seems to influence the survival up to 1 year.
-Last, both downward and upward oscillations increase the risk of death.
-This aspect is clinically motivated by the fact that changes in potassium are dangerous in both directions.
+As in the previous model, the mean value of potassium estimated through the linear mixed model appears to be significantly associated with the risk of death.
+Moreover, the presence of both downward and upward past variations in the last year has an impact on the risk of death.
+Therefore, the history of the longitudinal process seems to influence the survival probability up to 1 year.
+Both downward and upward oscillations increase the risk of death.
+Furthermore, those with a duration of less than 3 months have the strongest effect.